fourlin88/CleaningDataProject/CodeBook.md

  2. Concatenate train data and test data to a variable called *join_data*.

- 3. Read the features.txt file from the "/data" and pun into a variable called *features* and only extract the measurements on the mean and standard deviation.
+ 3. Read the features.txt file from the "/data" and put into a variable called *features* and only extract the measurements on the mean and standard deviation.

  4. Filter join_data to include only mean and std deviation measurements from step 3 above.
 The result is 10299 x 66 data frame.